matthewsmawfield/TEP-GNSS-RINEX/manuscript-rinex.md

 | Ionospheric origin | Ionofree mode | Signal survives (R² = 0.921) | Not supported |
 | Constellation artifact | Multi-GNSS mode | Signal persists (R² = 0.956) | Not supported |

-The shuffle test is informative: Real data maintains R² > 0.78 in all 54 tests, while shuffled data yields R²  0.70 in all 72 tests, while shuffled data yields R²
+The shuffle test is informative: Real data maintains R² > 0.70 in all 72 tests, while shuffled data yields R² < 0.30 in 90% of cases (max 0.51).
+The ~30× average evidence ratio indicates that the fit quality depends on the temporal ordering of observations.

+### 5.7.4 Synthesis: Environmental Robustness

+The combination of geomagnetic stratification, seasonal analysis, and null tests provides evidence that the signal is not primarily environmental:

+    - **Seasonal stratification:** DYNAMIC_50/Multi-GNSS Δλ < 13% across all seasons; Summer Ionofree λ = 6060 km (corroborated by Precise λ = 6259 km)

+    - **Physical consistency:** Variations are consistent with atmospheric screening (reduced in Ionofree), rather than signal absence

+    - **Null tests:** No detected coupling to solar/lunar cycles; structure destroyed by shuffling; persists after ionospheric removal

+    - **Cross-validation:** Collectively, the tests are more consistent with a non-environmental component than with the electromagnetic, atmospheric, or purely random alternatives considered here

+Across these tests, a residual correlation structure remains detectable after accounting for the considered environmental factors and processing variations.

+### 5.8 CMB Frame Alignment

+Following the CODE longspan methodology, a full-sky grid search was performed to identify the preferred cosmic reference frame for the observed annual anisotropy modulation.

 | Study | Best RA | Best Dec | CMB Separation | Solar Apex Separation |
 | --- | --- | --- | --- | --- |
 | **CMB Dipole** | 168° | −7° | 0° (reference) | — |